Gimme 5: Transitioning UMass Lowell to Five-Digit Telephone Extensions

 Q: Is the only change to the telephone system?

 A: This is the first and most significant change.
 The second phase of this project will involve a change in the student resident hall phone numbers only.
 That is set for a mid-summer 2013 time frame.

 Q: Who do I contact if I have any questions?

-A: If you have any questions, please contact the Help Center at 978-934-4357, extension 4-4357, or email@example.com.
+A: If you have any questions, please contact the IT Service Desk at 978-934-4357, extension 4-4357, or email@example.com.
 You can also contact the Director of IT Service Delivery Operations Steve Hall or Associate CIO Lori Dembowitz.